-The NCCN guidelines for Colon Cancer and Rectal Cancer indicate that targeted treatment for advanced/metastatic CRC is becoming more common and as such, NCCN has expanded recommendations for biomarker testing.
-For individuals with metastatic CRC, recommended workup should include determination of tumor gene status for KRAS/NRAS and BRAF mutations, HER2 amplifications, and MSI/MMR status (if not previously done) either individually or as part of tissue-or blood-based NGS panel test.
-NGS panels have the advantage of the ability to detect rare and actionable gene alterations such as NTRK fusions.
+The NCCN Guidelines for Colon Cancer and Rectal Cancer indicate that targeted treatment for advanced/metastatic CRC is becoming more common and as such, NCCN has expanded recommendations for biomarker testing.
+Universal MMR or MSI testing is recommended for all individuals newly diagnosed with colon or rectal cancer.
+For individuals with metastatic CRC, recommended workup should include determination of tumor gene status for KRAS/NRAS and BRAF mutations, either individually or as part of an NGS panel test (preferred).
+For suspected or proven metastatic adenocarcinoma or rectal cancer, RAS and BRAF mutations should be assessed as well as HER2 amplifications and MMR or MSI status if not previously evaluated.
+This testing should be conducted as part of broad molecular profiling to detect rare and actionable mutations and fusions.
+NGS panels have the advantage of the ability to detect rare and actionable gene alterations such as NTRK and RET fusions.
 The guideline further notes that molecular testing on tissue samples is preferred, but blood-based assays are also an option.
-Both tissue- and blood-based NGS panels have the ability to pick up rare and actionable mutations and fusions.
-(NCCN Colon Cancer, v2.2023, NCCN Rectal Cancer, v3.2023).
+Both tissue- and blood-based NGS panels have the ability to detect rare and actionable mutations and fusions.
+Repeat molecular testing should not be performed after standard cytotoxic chemotherapy as important molecular changes rarely occur in this situation.
+Molecular profile changes are more common after targeted therapy; repeat testing can be considered to guide future decisions regarding targeted therapies.
+(NCCN Colon Cancer, v5.2024, NCCN Rectal Cancer, v4.2024.)